heroku/react-refetch/README.md

 If you are using React Refetch in a project that is using TypeScript, this library ships with type definitions.

-Below is example connected component in TypeScript.
+Below is an example connected component in TypeScript.
 Note how there is both an `OuterProps` and `InnerProps`.
 The `OuterProp` are the props the component receives from the outside.
 In this example, the `OuterProps` would just be `userId: string` the caller is expected to pass in (e.g. `<UserWidget userId="user-123"/>`).
 The `InnerProps` are the `PromiseState` props that the `connect()` function injects into the component when fetching data.
 Since the `InnerProps` include the `OuterProps`, they are defined as `InnerProps extends OuterProps` and then the component itself `extends React.Component<InnerProps>`.
 This allows the component to have access to both the `userId: string` and `userFetch: PromiseState<User>` internally.
 However, the `connect` function returns a component with only the `OuterProps` (e.g. `React.Component<OuterProps>`) so callers only need to pass in `userId: string`.

 ```tsx
 interface OuterProps {